 Since 62 is the minimum age requirement for taking out a reverse mortgage, older homeowners are often the ones utilizing these loans.
 Retirees may even own their homes outright after paying off the traditional mortgage or regular mortgage on the home they raised their family in.
 Younger seniors, however, may be looking at reverse mortgages to cover their existing regular mortgage or to help them pay off debt.

 Converting some of your home’s equity into cash is a way to avoid dipping into retirement savings or a nest egg.

 Money from a reverse mortgage can be used to pay for:

 - Payments on high-interest debt

 In short, reverse mortgages are used for urgent needs.
-However, keep in mind that a reverse mortgage may not be a great option for retirees who’d like to leave their home as an inheritance.
+However, keep in mind that a reverse mortgage may not be a great option for senior homeowners who’d like to leave their home as an inheritance.
 Likewise, it’s not ideal for those who are hoping to profit from the sale of their home.

 Luckily, there are alternatives to a reverse mortgage.

 EasyKnock: An Innovative Alternative to a Reverse Mortgage

 Now that you’ve learned how much equity is needed for a reverse mortgage, you might be wondering if this is really the best option for you.
 We have good news: A reverse mortgage isn’t the only way to get cash from your home while staying put.
 For a more flexible home equity loan alternative, there’s EasyKnock.